GreenBankObservatory/gbtgridder/docs/source/how_to_get_and_use.rst

-How to Get and Use the GBTGridder
+How to Get and Use the GBTGridder-test
 =====================================

 ***Note: anything in `<*...*>` needs to be replaced with what is relevant to you and your project***